 Typically, when customers order something on the internet, they receive a link for delivery tracking.
 If a customer wants to check the shipping status or specify the delivery time, they should open the site, paste the link, and get the info.
 As you might have guessed, voice commerce technology can make this process more simple and convenient.

-For example, a customer might say a phrase like, "Siri, when will the laptop I ordered yesterday arrive?" and the system will provide the exact delivery time.
+For example, a customer might say a phrase like, "Alexa, when will the laptop I ordered yesterday arrive?" and the system will provide the exact delivery time.
 Depending on the functionality of the voice commerce system, customers can also edit the delivery time or clarify the delivery terms.

 Application 5.
 Post-purchasing service

 Besides the applications above, voice commerce also helps brands provide omnichannel customer support and ensure that customers get a seamless, stellar experience.
 For example, clients of Oasis Clothing, a women's fashion clothing brand, can use the Oasis app to send a voiced complaint regarding a purchased item.
 Then, the system connects the client with the company's support department, or, if a person wants an exchange, delivery to a store or directly to the customer's house can be arranged.

 Now that we have discussed some examples of how eCommerce businesses can apply voice commerce, let us look at the benefits it may bring.